 Include a brief written commitment that you will:

-- Maintain a minimum of [X] scratching posts throughout the apartment
+• Maintain a minimum of two to three appropriate scratching surfaces throughout the apartment

 This last point — proactive damage reporting — is one of the most trust-building commitments an owner can make, because concealed damage is the landlord’s actual nightmare.